A Brief Survey of Proposals to Simplify Arabic Script

 5. To make Arabic more contemporary and modern.
 This usually included vague notions of what is modern or contemporary, and in many cases did not include any notions of these concepts at all, as if they were defined and accepted in the minds of the writers and readers of such proposals.

 Some of the early attempts were initiated by the Academy of Arabic Language in Egypt (Majmaa al-Lughah al-Arabiyyah, Cairo) in 1938 in its desire to solve the problem of typesetting Arabic in an efficient way, that would also allow for accurate rendering and reading of the language.
-Proposals by Ali al-Jarem, Mahmoud Taimour, and Elias Akkawi, among others, focused on devising a method to incorporate the tashkeel into the writing of the words on a consistent basis, and reducing the number of letter forms to a minimum, which meant getting rid of the different forms of each letter based on its location in the word.
+Proposals by Ali al-Jarem, Mahmoud Taimour, and Elias Akkawi, among others, focused on devising a method to incorporate the tashkeel vowel marks into the writing of the words on a consistent basis, and reducing the number of letter forms to a minimum, which meant getting rid of the different forms of each letter based on its location in the word.
 Abdul Aziz Fahmi suggested replacing the Arabic script with the Latin script as was done in Turkey a few years earlier.
+This proposal to use the Latin script to write Arabic has been already advanced in Egypt in 1880 by Wilhelm Spitta [An Egyptian 2], in 1890 by Karl Vollers, both directors of the Egyptian National Library (Dar Al-kutub al-misriyya).

-In the early 1950’s a Lebanese-born architect and artist named Nasri Khattar designed a simplified script for printing he named the Unified Arabic (al abjadiah al muwahhadah).
-His work on this project for more than thirty years resulted in a Ford Foundation grant to promote his proposal.
+In 1947 the Lebanese-born architect and artist Nasri Khattar designed a simplified script for printing he named the Unified Arabic (al abjadiah al muwahhadah).
+His work on this project for more than thirty years was supported by a Ford Foundation grant to promote his proposal.
 Khattar described his project as follows:

 The work of Ahmad Lakhdar Ghazal also started in the 1950’s in Morocco.
 With the support of the Moroccan government he developed a Standard alphabet where each letter has one form that can be modified by simple endings, but remained very close to the forms of traditional Naskh used for typesetting Arabic books and magazines.
 Lakhdar Ghazal believes that part of the problems of Arabic stem from misunderstanding the printing requirements, and the difference between written and typeset text.
 His work in adapting the Arabic script to printing demands was based on four principles: